Warwickshire County Council and partners launch new website for over 65s – Warwickshire County Council

-Warwickshire County Council, along with its NHS and CCG colleagues, have today launched a new microsite that aims to provide advice about health, wellbeing and exercise to residents aged 65 plus throughout the county.
+Warwickshire County Council, along with its NHS and CCG colleagues, has today launched a new microsite that aims to provide advice about health, wellbeing and exercise to residents aged 65 plus.

 Due to Covid-19, more residents are staying inside their homes and not venturing out as they would have done before.
 This decline in activity risks older residents, aged 65 plus who are prone to falls and trips, being admitted to hospital.